-I am obsessed with vegan chicken pot pie because I grew up eating the Annie’s Brand frozen vegan pot pies and they were my favorite!
+I am obsessed with vegan chicken pot pie because I grew up eating Annie’s brand frozen vegan pot pies, and they were my favorite!

 Of course, as you get older, you realize it probably isn’t the most healthy and that making your own is actually pretty darned simple.
 It is so easy and comforting that this is one of my favorite Vegan Fall Recipes!

-My favorite way to make and eat the vegan pot pie is to make them into little mini pies using muffin tins!
+My favorite way to make and eat vegetarian pot pies is to make them into little mini pies using muffin tins!

 This is also one of the best vegan recipes for kids!
 How do I know?
-Because I was a kid and I loved pot pies!
+Because when I was a kid, I loved meatless pot pies!

 I hope you enjoy this vegan pot pie recipe as much as I do!